-A ZooKeeper server will not remove old snapshots and log files when using the default configuration (see autopurge below), this is the responsibility of the operator.
+A ZooKeeper server will not remove old snapshots and log files, this is the responsibility of the operator.
 Every serving environment is different and therefore the requirements of managing these files may differ from install to install (backup for example).